 Why is bone broth such a super food?
 As the bones cook in water, a number of good tasting, health boosting vitamins and minerals are released into the broth.
 The natural gelatin, collagen, glucosamine, calcium, magnesium, and phosphorus have numerous healing powers; and, they are in a form that is easily absorbed by the body.
 Here are some of the health benefits of eating bone broth:

-The Washington Post recently called bone broth, Winter's New Miracle Drink.
+A few years ago, The Washington Post called bone broth Winter's New Miracle Drink.
 Since then the health benefits of bone broth have been widely embraced.
 Many nutritionists advise making chicken bone broth a regular part of your dietary routine.
 Use it in recipes, or drink a hot, soothing mugful as is.
 Your body will thank you.
-You can read more about the health benefits of chicken bone broth here: Dr. Mercola, Whole9Life, Mind,Body,Green

 Bone broth tastes like chicken broth (because it IS chicken broth).
 Only homemade bone broth tastes even better.
 So, use it in any recipes that call for chicken broth.

 Store bought broth isn't as nutritious.
 It is cooked at extremely high temperatures that destroy many of the natural nutrients and health benefits.
-The store brands often have MSG, mega amounts of salt, and other additives.
+The store brands often have mega amounts of salt and other additives.
 Make your own for better taste and better health.

 Use good quality ingredients.
 I prefer to use organic chickens and veggies, especially since I don't peel the carrots, onions, and garlic.
 Their peels have lots of nutrients that can contribute to the healthy profile of the broth.
 If you like the convenience of already cooked rotisserie chickens, look for stores that use organic chickens.
 (I'm excited that my local grocery store has just started using them!)
 I usually roast my own chickens, but rotisserie chickens are a great option for a quick meal.
 The flavor of the broth will be better if the chickens have been roasted, but you can also use raw bones or bones from chickens cooked a different way.